 So you’ve just moved into your nice new home.
-You’ve unloaded the boxes, unpacked most of your stuff, and are just starting to settle into your residence.
+You’ve unloaded the boxes and started to unpack your life.

-Here are eighteen things to check on or do immediately that will reduce the energy and maintenance costs of your home over the long haul.
+Here are 19 things to check or do immediately that will reduce the energy and maintenance costs of your home over the long haul.

-18 Ways to Immediately Reduce Your Home Energy and Maintenance Costs
+19 Things to Do Immediately to Reduce Your Home Energy and Maintenance Costs

 1. Check the insulation in your attic – and install more if needed.